Residence in the College is offered on the basis of merit and potential.

-Applications for 2020 are being accepted now.
-There is no closing date for applications, however it is recommended that you apply sooner rather than later.
+Applications for Semester 2, 2020 and Semester 1, 2021 are being accepted now.
+There is no closing date for applications, however it is recommended that you apply sooner rather than later as spaces are limited.

 We have updated our application system with all applications now being taken online.
 If you have an incomplete application in our old system, please commence a new application online.